NumEconCopenhagen/projects-2019-msc/modelproject/README.md

 Dear professors, teachers and fellow students.

-We would like to welcome you onboard this data journey through the Danish balance of payment - item by item.

-This project aims to fetch, sort, adapt, visualize and describe data from Statistics Denmark using Python 3 language.
-Our challenges and results are presented in jupyter lab notebook where we seek to take our readers in hand step by step.

-We hope you will enjoy the ride.
+The aim with this code, is to create a economic model describing the game between to companies by using Cournot Competition theory, which is known from Industrial Organization and Microeconomics 3 courses.

+Cournot competiion is an economic model used to describe the optimal amount of output to produce for two companies competing agaist each other.
+The decide the amout of production independently of each other and at the same time.

+After findig the cournot production level and profits we investigate how collusion and diverting from a collusion will impact on the these factors.

+The code is presented in Python 3 language by using Jupyter lab.
+Within the code we will try to the the reader in hand - step by step.

 Happy reading :)